Jungle Cruise is one of several classic attractions that remains at Magic Kingdom in Walt Disney World.

-A refurbishment date hasn’t been announced yet, but Disney hopes to have the updates implemented by sometime later this year.
+Disney hopes to have the updates completed by sometime later in 2021.

 The Jungle Cruise queue is completely outdoors, but part of the line is covered.
 While the ride doesn’t have an interactive queue like many other attractions, there are plenty of sights and sounds to enjoy.